Santa Barbara, California Therapists

 Santa Barbara County also experiences high rates of excessive drinking.
 Often linked to depression and other mental illnesses, excessive drinking is a strong indicator of mental illness.
 19.2 percent of Santa Barbara County adults reported drinking excessively in 2017.
 Another strong indicator is violent crimes 333 were reported for every 100,000 people throughout the county.

 Addiction and self-medication are strongly linked with mental illness.
 Santa Barbara County has a high rate of opioid addiction and overdose.
 In 2015, 75 people died from drug and alcohol abuse in the county.
 Whether it’s self-medicating with alcohol or abusing pain medication, these addictions are extremely dangerous.
-Some individuals abuse drugs in order to self medicate, while others begin experiencing depressive episodes and other mental illness challenges after becoming addiction to a substance.
+Some individuals abuse drugs to self-medicate, while others begin experiencing depressive episodes and other mental illness challenges after becoming addicted to a substance.
 If you know anyone who may be addicted to any medication or alcohol, don’t wait to help them get the treatment they need.

 Divorce Rates in California